cheefoo/centos/README.md

 ```

 Note:
-* KPL reads region and stream name from "./kpl_config.properties"
+* KPL reads region from "./kpl_config.properties" and stream name from ./db.properties
 * KCL Apps reads region and stream name from ./db.properties